Dallas Lawyer for Divorce with Children

 Getting a divorce when you have shared children with your spouse increases the complexity of the case.
 Children from another relationship might not affect the divorce much, but child support and child custody issues for shared children usually add steps to your divorce case that need to be resolved.
 These can often be resolved at the time of separation, but they might need to be addressed again when the divorce is finalized.

 Talk to a Dallas lawyer for divorce with children to get help on your divorce case.
 The Queenan Law Firm, P.C. represents spouses in divorce cases in Dallas and the surrounding areas.
 Our attorneys are experienced with child custody and support cases, and we can use that experience to help in your divorce case.
-For a free legal consultation, call our attorneys today at (817) 476-1797.
+For a legal consultation, call our attorneys today at (817) 476-1797.

 Getting a Divorce with Shared Children in Dallas, TX

 If you share children with your spouse, there will always be additional steps to a divorce case.
 Most divorce cases deal with issues of how to divide shared property and whether spousal support is appropriate.
 However, cases where the couple has children usually mean that questions of child custody and child support will need to be resolved as part of the divorce case.